alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/LaundryCycle-v1.md

 Input arguments:

-  * **languageTag** --- string --- language to be used in the output strings using IETF language tags specified by RFC 5646.
+  * **languageTag** --- string --- preferred language to be used in selecting the output strings using IETF language tags specified by RFC 5646.

 Output arguments: